groveale/spfx-archive/Readme.md

 If more than one file is selected then multiple requests are sent to the API - One request per file.

-### Client Side Settings
+### Client Side Settings (Versions)

-There are two settings that can be applied to the extention.
-These settings will apply to t
+There are two settings that can be applied to the extension.
+These settings control if previous versions will be archived.
+The settings will apply to a site where the extension has been deployed.
+I.e This settings is to be configured on a site by site basis.

+Steps to configure

+Todo

 ## Archiving API (Azure Function)